 Matthew A. Psioda, PhD

 Matthew Psioda is an assistant professor in the Department of Biostatistics within the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
-He has more than 10 years of experience as a practicing biostatistician in the pharmaceutical development industry.
+He has more than 12 years of experience as a practicing biostatistician in the pharmaceutical development industry.
 He has worked on a wide variety of clinical trials, including phase II dose-finding trials, confirmatory phase III trials, and integrated summaries of efficacy and safety (ISS/ISE).
 His methods research includes the development of statistical methods for Bayesian clinical trial design with a focus on methods for incorporating prior information (e.g., historical data) as well as Bayesian adaptive designs that seek to optimize the efficiency of early phase trials (e.g., oncology basket trials).
-He is an expert statistical advisor for the Office of Biostatistics in FDA/CDER, currently working on the development and application of Bayesian approaches in the assessment of safety.
+He is an expert statistical advisor for the Office of Biostatistics in FDA/CDER, currently working on the development and application of Bayesian approaches for complex innovative trial designs.

 Dr. Psioda has a great appreciation of his role as an educator and mentor to students on the appropriate use of statistical methods.
-He actively teaches in the department and advises both doctoral and masters students.
+He actively teaches in the department and advises graduate students.

 Honors and AwardsBarry H. Margolin Dissertation Award